-Medically reviewed by Dr Sam Kovac BVSc (Merit) – Southern Cross Veterinary Clinic
+Medically reviewed by Dr. Sam Kovac BVSc (Merit) and Dr. Paula Simons DVM

-Fleas are a common external parasite which feeds on the blood of their host.
-Their flattened body, hard exoskeleton and backward-facing hairs allow the flea to burrow through the fur to the skin where they feed on the host’s blood using specialised mouthparts.
+Fleas are a common external parasite that feeds on the blood of their host.
+Their flattened body, a hard exoskeleton, and backward-facing hairs allow the flea to burrow through the fur to the skin where they feed on the host’s blood using specialized mouthparts.
 Young kittens are at risk because of their small size and blood volume, which puts them at risk of anemia (low red blood cell count).
 Most flea products are toxic to very young kittens and cannot be used until 6-8 weeks.

 Signs of fleas on kittens